DaseinPhaos/arendur/README.md

 ## Contributing

-Contributions by any form are appreciated!
+Contribution/guidance appreciated.

 ## License

-Just as the Rust Programming Language, this project is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+This project is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE), [LICENSE-MIT](LICENSE-MIT) for details.